 I’m an avid believer in making my own BBQ rubs.
 I don’t have anything against pre-packaged bottled rubs, but I do like to have a little more control over the ingredients.
 I can’t tell you how many times I’ve purchased a popular bottled rub, took a taste of it, and thought, meh.
 I’d rather spend the $15-$25 on ingredients to make my own dry rub rather than purchase a commercial rub that I only use once.
 There are also perks to making your rubs from scratch:

-- Tone up or down the hot spices.
+- Turn up or down the hot spices.

 - You can adjust the salt content.